A Holographic Entanglement Entropy at Spi: Conclusions

 The reason we were able to make progress on our task, is because bulk structures gave us important hints.
 We did not need all the details of the dual, we only needed to identify -- \begin{itemize} \item its natural tensor factorizations, and \item determine the entanglement entropy of its interesting states (vacuum, dual of approximately thermal/black holes states), under these tensor factorizations. \end{itemize} Interestingly, this information is precisely what one may hope to extract from an RT surface, and which is why the present project became tractable.
 Our task simplified to the identification of spi data that defines RT surfaces in asymptotically flat space, and became solvable.

 One thing we learnt from these calculations is that bi-partite entanglement entropy of the flat space hologram has more structure than multi-partite entanglement entropy, at least in the limit where the IR cut-off has been removed.
 The entire spacetime is in the entanglement wedge, if we take unions of non-trivial spi-subregions.
 This is a distinction from AdS, where multiple non-trivial subregions need not always be able to reconstruct the entire bulk.
-It is a suggestion that any two ``distinct pieces" of the flat space hologram can mutually purify each other.
+It is a suggestion that any two ``distinct pieces" of the flat space hologram can mutually purify each other, at least in a suitable semi-classical limit.
 This is suggestive of a strong form of (ultra-holographic) non-locality that is clearly important to understand better.

 A second feature we will comment on before concluding is the observation that radial cut-offs are more naturally viewed as IR regulators and not as UV cut-offs in flat space.
 We found multiple pieces of circumstantial evidence for this.
 IR divergences are often viewed as more physical than UV divergences, even though this perspective is perhaps less clear for a non-local theory.
-If indeed this point of view is correct, it may be interesting to define a more ``inclusive'' IR finite quantity instead of the conventional RT entropy.
-This would connect with sub-AdS scale holographic EE in AdS, and discussions like those in \cite{Verlinde}.
 A related point mentioned in the Introduction is that even though background subtraction has been around since \cite{Gibbons}, it has never been completely satisfactory in flat space.
 Also these discussions are usually in the context of entropies computed for the entire screen.
 Can one understand the correct way to incorporate IR divergences by looking at the explicit formulas for EE for subregions on the screen (with and without black holes) that we have provided in this paper?
 More generally, it seems crucial that we understand the physics of this IR scale if we want to make conceptual progress on flat space quantum gravity.